un-painted-org/nomadbuild/docs/USAGE.md

 ```

 The CSV file can be located anywhere on your system - it will be copied into the container for processing.

+### Important Notes on Flashing

+- The system performs strict device verification before flashing to ensure compatibility
+- Each device is verified to be a supported Bitaxe model
+- The system will detect and report network connectivity issues
+- After flashing, the system verifies that the device comes back online with the expected firmware version
+- For multiple devices, you'll be asked for batch confirmation before proceeding